jimstarks66/Coursera-DS3-Final-Project/README.md

 * A README.md file
 * A codebook - Codebook.md
-* A tidy data csv file - tidydata.csv
+* A tidy data txt file - tidyData.txt
 * The R script necessary to produce the tidy data file - run_analysis.R

 The run_analysis.R file: